 Both of these 2-in-1s look like Surface Pros.
 That’s a good thing because Microsoft maintains a unique look and feel with the Surface Pro line while still keeping it modern.

 The Surface Pro 7 is essentially unchanged on the outside, with the same 12.3-inch PixelSense display, 3:2 aspect ratio, and 2,736 x 1,824 resolution for a sharp 267 pixels per inch (PPI).
 Meanwhile, the Surface Pro X has a slightly larger PixelSense display at 13 inches.
 It packs a 2,880 x 1,920 resolution and 3:2 aspect ratio, totaling 267 PPI.
 You are correct in noticing that they have the same pixel density.

-However, the Surface Pro X is also thinner than the Surface Pro 7, at a wafer-like 5.3mm compared to 8.38mm.
-Both 2-in-1s are roughly equally light, at 1.7 pounds (there’s a one-gram difference).
-Given how the thinness of the Surface Pro X, we suspect that it will feel like a smaller device.
+Despite the larger screen, the Surface Pro X is slightly thinner at a wafer-like 7.3mm (0.28in) compared to Pro 7 at 8.5mm (0.33in).
+Both 2-in-1s are roughly equally light, at 1.7 pounds (there’s a 1-gram difference).
+Given the thinness of the Surface Pro X, we suspect that it feels like a smaller device.

-Also, while the Surface Pro 7 uses the same Type Cover and Pens as past models, the Surface Pro X has a new Type Cover with a slot that a new Slim Pen can fit into for wireless charging.
+Also, while the Surface Pro 7 uses the same Type Cover and Pens as past models, the Surface Pro X has a new Type Cover with a slot that a new Slim Pen fits into for wireless charging.